AdobeDocs/campaign-web.en/help/v8/workflows/access-monitor.md

 ## Workflow templates {#templates}

-The **[!UICONTROL Templates]** tab contains all the workflows templates available.
+The **[!UICONTROL Templates]** tab lists all available workflows templates.

 Workflow templates contain pre-configured activities and overall property configurations that can be reused for creating new workflows.
 They are created from the client console.
 [Learn how to work with templates](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/build-a-workflow.html#workflow-templates)